-With the sort of measurement precision for F_2^D possible at the LHeC, it ought to be possible 4125 to distinguish between different models, as illustrated in Fig. 6.38.
-For the simulated data 4126 shown here, a conservative situation is assumed, in which the electron beam energy is 50 GeV 4127 and only the rapidity gap selection method is used, such that the highest $x{\mathbb{P}}$ bin is at 0.001.
-4128 H1 Fit B [456] extrapolations (as in Fig. 6.35) are compared with the "b-sat" [321, 322] and 4129 bCGC [467] dipole models.
-As has been found to be necessary to describe HERA data, photon 4130 fluctuations to $q\bar{q}q$ states are included in addition to the usual $q\bar{q}$ dipoles used to describe 4131 inclusive and vector meson cross sections.
-Both dipole models differ substantially from the 4132 H1 Fit B extrapolation.
-The LHeC simulated precision and kinematic range are sufficient to 4133 distinguish between a range of models with and without saturation effects, and also between 4134 different models which incorporate saturation.
-4135
+With the sort of measurement precision for F_2^D possible at the LHeC, it ought to be possible to distinguish between different models, as illustrated in Fig. ??.
+For the simulated data shown here, a conservative situation is assumed, in which the electron beam energy is 50 GeV and only the rapidity gap selection method is used, such that the highest $x{\mathbb{P}}$ bin is at 0.001.
+H1 Fit B [?] extrapolations (as in Fig. ??) are compared with the "b-sat" [?,?] and bCGC [?] dipole models.
+As has been found to be necessary to describe HERA data, photon fluctuations to $q\bar{q}g$ states are included in addition to the usual $q\bar{q}$ dipoles used to describe inclusive and vector meson cross sections.
+Both dipole models differ substantially from the H1 Fit B extrapolation.
+The LHeC simulated precessors and kinematic range are sufficient to distinguish between a range of models with and without saturation effects and kinematic range are sufficient to distinguish between a range of models with and without saturation effects and saturation between the property of th